 Bidder registration is approved on an auction-by-auction basis based on bidding and payment history.
-If your bidder registration is pending, please contact Christine Messing at 202-628-1281 or by email to check the status of your registration.
+If your bidder registration is pending, please contact Christine Messing by email or call 202-628-1281 to check the status of your registration.

 The buyer’s premium is a percentage added to the hammer price of an item sold at auction.
 Be sure to verify the buyer’s premium prior to bidding.